galosandoval/portfolio/README.md

 My goal was to simulate a professional work environment

-- I built this web app based on figma designs, although the designs changed quite a bit when after I began making the site:
+- I built this web app based on figma designs, although the design for the finished project is very different:
   ![](public/figma.png)
 - I worked with tasks on a Kanban board:
   ![](public/trello.png)